Axolotl Swollen Toes: What It Means and What to Do

 Normal, Harmless Swelling

-This describes the majority of cases owners notice:
+This describes many mild cases owners notice:

 - Affects multiple toes equally